vighneshiyer/vighneshiyer.com/content/research/comp-arch/berkeley_boot_flow.md

 > 4. Meanwhile, fesvr writes to binary to DRAM (this is not-coherent)
 > 5. When the fesvr is done writing the binary to the DRAM, it sends a TSI msg which gets translated to a TL msg which is sent to the CLINT which raises the MSIP(machine software) interrupt which pulls the core out of the boot sequence, and makes it jump to the starting point of the binary

+### CSRs

+- Even more: how do syscalls work, how does proxying work, how can we use CSRs for measuring time and performance

 ## Running Userspace Binaries with pk

 <!--
 1. How does pk work?
-1. Virtual memory (setup routines and CSR configuration and page tables) -->
+1. Virtual memory (setup routines and CSR configuration and page tables)
+- Virtual memory: how does the virtual memory environment work for the ISA tests, how does pk work?
+-->

 ### Virtual Memory